By: Tavaga Research

-Non-residents (NRI & OCI) can deploy their money across a host of products including bank deposits, company deposits, stocks, bonds, debentures, government securities, exchange-traded funds (ETFs), mutual funds, insurance products, real estate including residential and commercial property, derivatives, etc.
+Non-residents (NRI & OCI) can deploy their money across a host of products as an investment including but not limited to bank deposits, company deposits, stocks, bonds, debentures, government securities, exchange-traded funds (ETFs), mutual funds, insurance products, real estate including residential and commercial property, derivatives etc.

 Even the Bharat Bond issue was open for non-residents.
 OCI’s, until recently, were not allowed to invest in the national pension scheme (NPS) Tier 1.
 But now, a circular allows them to do so, at par with NRIs.
 Also, while there may not be a regulatory bar, some investment providers, may not allow non-residents to invest in their products.

 There are three primary forms of bank accounts that can be opened by non-residents in India.
 These include:

 - Non-Resident External (NRE) Account